 - Pathology for the Health Professions, 4th edition.

 Some of the resources and equipment available for students:

 Library, including Textbooks, Reference Books, Medical Journals

 Computer & Internet

 - Acuson Sequoia

 Stress Test Machine

 ARDMS and CCI are the two registry organizations for sonographers.
+Cardiovascular students are eligible to take the CCI registry exam, either the RCS or RVS upon completion of clinical hours and graduation.
 Upon successful completion of Ultrasound Physics or attendance at one of the many physics workshops available throughout the year, students can take the ARDMS SPI exam.
-Our graduates are eligible to take specialty registry exams with either of these organizations after graduation and working as a sonographer for one year.
+They are then eligible to take specialty registry exams with ARDMS after graduation and working as a sonographer for one year.